solidogen/table-tennis-robot-web/espruino/README.md

 ## Bugs
 There are issues with nested imports in files.
 If file A imports file B, and file B imports file C, file C won't be found most of the times.
 Issue is inside bundle.js `Modules.addCached` calls which are not in order.
 Workaround is to have flat file structure.
-Also non-relative imports might help, but it didn't at the time.
-If issues will still arise, idea is to edit gulp task `prepare_for_espruino` and analyze/swap/edit those `Modules.addCached` lines.
+Relative imports are a must and are forced in `.vscode/settings.json` If issues will still arise, idea is to edit gulp task `prepare_for_espruino` and analyze/swap/edit those `Modules.addCached` lines.

 ## Flashing